codepath/android_guides/Using-OkHttp.md

 **Note**: If you are upgrading from an older version of OkHttp, your imports will also need to be changed from `import com.squareup.okhttp.XXXX` to `import okhttp3.XXXX`.

-**Note**: If you are intending to use Picasso with OkHttp3, make sure to add this custom downloader.
+**Note**: If you are intending to use Picasso with OkHttp3, you can either [[upgrade Picasso|Displaying-Images-with-the-Picasso-Library#setup-picasso]] to the latest snapshot version or use this custom downloader.
 This change is necessary until the next release of Picasso as described [here](https://github.com/square/picasso/issues/1256).

 ```gradle
 dependencies {